-With a melting point of 505.08 K (231.93°C or 449.47°F) as well as its corrosion-resistant nature, tin is becoming increasingly popular for a number of new and innovative applications, including aerospace and semiconductor.
+With a melting point of 231.93°C (449.47°F) and its corrosion-resistant nature, tin, especially high-purity Tin (3N5 to 6N), is becoming increasingly popular for a number of new and innovative applications, including aerospace and semiconductors.

-When reliability counts, don’t settle for lower levels of tin purity that can lead to failure.
-Indium Corporation sources our tin directly and can ensure its purity in a number of physical forms and levels of up to 99.999%-pure (5N).
+When reliability counts, our customers don’t settle for lower levels of tin purity that can lead to failure.
+Indium Corporation sources tin directly and can ensure its purity in a number of physical forms and levels of up to 99.9999% purity (6N).